djaus2/CC2650SensorTag-CS/README.md

 - White is 0 +-0.2
 - Red is < -1.4
 - Blue is > 1.4  etc.

+Also there is option to display RAW data.

 Further versions could implement:
 - A Headless version of the code